dunglas/mercure/spec/mercure.md

 When using authorization mechanisms, the connection **MUST** use an encryption layer such as HTTPS.

+If both an `Authorization` HTTP header and a cookie named `mercureAuthorization` are presented by the client, the cookie **MUST** be ignored.
 If a client tries to execute an operation it is not allowed to, a 403 HTTP status code **SHOULD** be returned.

 ## Publishers